enso-org/enso/docs/parser/macro-resolution.md

 1. The _sizes_ of inputs being executed on, where relevant.
 2. The benchmarks being executed.

-While it is _possible_ to tune the benchmarking config (`bench_config` in `lexer_bench_sources.rs`) to decrease benchmarking time, this is not recommended.
+While it is _possible_ to tune the benchmarking config to decrease benchmarking time, this is not recommended.
 The current settings are tuned to provide reliable results.

 ### Changing the Macro Resolver